First Scotland East: History

 In 1997, the merger of three subsidiaries took place, with Eastern Scottish, Lowland Scottish and Midland Scottish becoming First Edinburgh, which broadly aligns with the original Scottish Motor Traction area.
-Following the merger; operations were simplified.
-Some areas, including Midlothian and West Lothian were formerly served by at least two out of the three subsidiaries.
+Following the merger, operations were simplified.
+Some areas, including Midlothian and West Lothian, were formerly served by at least two out of the three subsidiaries.
 Despite the name, the company served a much larger area, covering much of Central Scotland and the Scottish Borders, as well as Cumbria and Northumberland, England.
 In 2008, the company was renamed First Scotland East – better reflecting the operating area.

 In 1999, some operations were transferred to the company's Larbert depot, with a new corporate livery introduced across the fleet.
 By 2002, all of the company's operations were controlled by Larbert.

 In 2000, the company was split into two, operating as First Edinburgh and First Midland Bluebird.

-Fife First
+FifeFirst

-In 1997, the company launched the Fife First brand, in order to compete with Stagecoach Fife – who had recently started competing with First's Glasgow operations.
-Competition took place, with service 56 (from Edinburgh to Dunfermline, Cowdenbeath and Ballingry), using vehicles transferred from Lowland Scottish, Midland Scottish and Rider York, and painted in allover red.
+In June 1997, the company launched the FifeFirst brand, in order to compete with Stagecoach Fife, who had recently started competing with First's Glasgow operations.
+Competition took place, with service 56 from Edinburgh to Dunfermline, Cowdenbeath and Ballingry using a combination of 12 new Wright Axcess-Ultralow bodied Scania L113s alongside examples transferred from Lowland Scottish, Midland Scottish and Rider York, all painted in an allover red livery.
 A sub-depot was established in Dunfermline, with Westfield providing most of the vehicles used.
-Fife First ceased in July 2000, when the service was axed, and low-floor buses used were transferred to the Falkirk area.
+FifeFirst ceased in July 2000 when the service was axed, with the low-floor buses used being transferred to the Falkirk area.

 ScotRail

 In June 2004, the ScotRail franchise was awarded to First, with the services transferring to First ScotRail in October 2004.
-The Competition Commission placed a number of controls and undertaking, which had an effect on the company's ability to raise fares, and alter a selected number of services.
+The Competition Commission placed a number of controls and undertakings, which had an effect on the company's ability to raise fares and alter a selected number of services.
 In 2009 and 2012, First were released from a number of routes which were controlled.